This page describes the general organization of the week at camp and provides some advice about the program and choosing ensembles and workshops.

 2) Violin Technique (A, N) or Viola Technique (A, N) or Cello Technique (A, N)

-4) Orchestra (A, N) or Jazz Combo (A, L) or Intro Jazz Improvisation (A, L)
+4) Orchestra (A, N) or Jazz Combo (A, L) or Intro Jazz Improvisation (A, L) or Rhythm & Reading (N, B)

 5) Strings Ensemble (A) or Latin Ensemble (A, L) or Jamming Basics (A, L) or Blues Band (A, L)